karatelabs/vscode-extension/README.md

   * Maven
   * Custom (e.g. for Gradle or [stand-alone JAR](https://karatelabs.github.io/karate/karate-netty/#standalone-jar))
 * Works in remote environments (e.g. [GitHub Codespaces](https://github.com/karatelabs/karate/wiki/Karate-in-GitHub-Codespaces), [Gitpod](https://www.gitpod.io/), [Devcontainers / Docker](https://code.visualstudio.com/docs/devcontainers/containers))

+## Editing Classpath
+To add custom JAR files to the runtime, you can follow [these instructions](https://github.com/karatelabs/karate/wiki/Karate-Robot-Windows-Install-Guide#edit-karate-extension-classpath).
+This is needed if you want to use [Karate Robot](https://github.com/karatelabs/karate/tree/master/karate-robot) for Windows desktop automation.

+## Command Line
+Once you are familiar with Karate and have created a few tests, you may want to run them from the command-line.
+You have two options:

+* Use the [stand-alone JAR](https://github.com/karatelabs/karate/wiki/Get-Started:-Other-Runtime-Options), recommended if you are new to programming
+* use a standard [Java Maven or Gradle project](https://github.com/karatelabs/karate/wiki/Get-Started:-Maven-and-Gradle), and you can refer to the [Karate examples](https://github.com/karatelabs/karate-examples/blob/main/README.md) for sample "starter" projects.

 # Pro Upgrade
 <table>